carla-simulator/ros-bridge/README.md

 The OPEN Drive map description is published.

+# Reference Ego Vehicle

+An example Carla Client to spawn and control an ego vehicle is available.
+You can find further documentation [here](carla_ego_vehicle/README.md).

+# Waypoint calcluation

+To make use of the Carla waypoint calculation a ROS Node is available to get waypoints.
+You can find further documentation [here](carla_waypoint_publisher/README.md).

 # ROSBAG recording (not yet tested)

 The carla_ros_bridge could also be used to record all published topics into a rosbag: